aknsal/aknsal-WebD/README.md

 - Filter By Location
 Both the schemas store location in them.
 When a post is created the current location of user is stored in a postand will appear in the posts.
 One can filter by these value by searching the exact location (mostly country).

+## Follow/Unfollow a user
+This option appear on the user profile page.
+If the user is in its own profile page then instead of Follow / Unfollow option Edit option will be availble which can update user details.
+By clicking on the follow unfollow button the user who clicked is addedd as a follower in the other user and the other user will appear in his followings.
+Basically userid is added/removed in both followers and followings array.